oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-wallet/configs/header.md

 });
 ```

-In this example, the `oxygenium-web3` library is used to create a new instance of the `web3` object, which can be used to interact with the Alephium blockchain.
+In this example, the `oxygenium-web3` library is used to create a new instance of the `web3` object, which can be used to interact with the Oxygenium blockchain.
 The `getBlockNumber` method is called to retrieve the latest block number on the blockchain.
 This code is made possible by the LGPL license, which allows developers to use and modify the `oxygenium-web3` library without any legal issues.
 ## Questions:
  1. What is the purpose of this file in the oxygenium-web3 project?
 - The code in this file is related to the licensing of the oxygenium project and the use of the GNU Lesser General Public License.